 And we’re talking about the kind of analysing that is more than just simply counting followers.
 Because for influencer engagement, it’s more effective to use influencers that have a close relationship with their followers in a specific niche than those that have a superficial relationship with millions of them.

-Of course, they should have a minimum number of Facebook fans or Twitter, Instagram, Pinterest, Google + followers or subscribers to video channels and blogs, but if you’re looking for engagement, it’s more productive to establish a quality relationship with players with true influence on how their followers act and think, as you can see what I mean from this infographic by Attentive.
+Of course, they should have a minimum number of Facebook fans or Twitter, Instagram, Pinterest, Google + followers or subscribers to video channels and blogs, but if you’re looking for engagement, it’s more productive to establish a quality relationship with players with true influence on how their followers act and think.

 G is for “Guest Blogging”